← Back

 7. Hosting and Infrastructure

 The Reviu backend and website are hosted on infrastructure provided by Hetzner (EU).
+Website and desktop analytics are collected by a self-hosted Umami instance at analytics.jorisgallot.dev, also hosted in the EU.
 Sentry receives crash reports on its US ingestion endpoint.
 Polar processes billing on its own infrastructure.

 8. Data Sharing